dndubins/MLX90641/README.md

 **Datasheet:** Melexis.
 "MLX90641 16x12 IR Array Datasheet", Revision 4 - September 14, 2023.
 3901090641

+* Each sensor may have up to 2 bad pixels.
+The library has a way of manually flagging these pixels, or might be able to find and compensate for them automatically.
+* I'm not sure if automatic detection will work, because my sensor did not have any bad pixels (yay!).
 * For those of you who don't like libraries, I included a library-free version in a self-contained sketch, "MLX90641.ino".
+I did not include bad pixel handling in this sketch.

 The functions available in the library include:
 ```